jcrossley3/lein-modules/README.md

 Simply include `[lein-modules "0.3.4"]` in the `:plugins` vector of your Leiningen project.

-Installed globally, in your `:user` profile, the plugin's implicit middleware will only affect those projects that include a `:modules` map in their project.clj.
+Installing it globally in your `:user` profile makes the `modules` higher-order task available to any project, but the plugin's implicit middleware will only affect those projects with a `:modules` map in their project.clj.

 If you'd rather not install it globally, it needs to be in the `:plugins` vector of every associated module's project.clj.